Godavari River

 The river has been revered in Hindu scriptures for many millennia and continues to harbour and nourish a rich cultural heritage.
 In the past few decades, the river has been barricaded by several barrages and dams, keeping a head of water (depth) which lowers evaporation.
 Its broad river delta houses 729 persons/km2 – nearly twice the Indian average population density and has a substantial risk of flooding, which in lower parts would be exacerbated if the global sea level were to rise.

 Course

-The Godavari originates in the Western Ghats of central India near Nashik in Maharashtra, 80 km from the Arabian Sea.
-It flows for 1465 km, first eastwards across the Deccan Plateau then turns southeast, entering the West Godavari district and East Godavari district of Andhra Pradesh, until it splits into two distributaries that widen into a large river delta at Dowleswaram Barrage in Rajahmundry and then flows into the Bay of Bengal.
+The Godavari originates in the Western Ghats of central India, near Nashik in Maharashtra, 80 km from the Arabian Sea.
+It flows for 1465 km, first eastwards across the Deccan Plateau, then turns southeast, entering the Eluru district and Alluri Sitharama Raju district of Andhra Pradesh, until it splits into two distributaries that widen into a large river delta at Dhavaleshwaram Barrage, in Rajamahendravaram, and then flows into the Bay of Bengal.

 The Godavari River has a coverage area of 312812 km2, which is nearly one-tenth of the area of India and is equivalent to the area of the United Kingdom and Republic of Ireland put together.
 The river basin is considered to be divided into 3 sections: